enetheru/midi2input/README.md

 examples
 ========
 * using my controller play/pause, jogwheel, volume, tempo etc to dbus-send to currently running media player
 * using the jobwheel and buttons to have a custom controller for video editing software
 * A sound and video board and controlling cameras for video streaming
 * jogwheel as mouse scroll
+* shop demo for turning on and off lights